elephantscale/es-training-new/scripts/README.md

     $  ./gen-pdfs.sh   <md files>

     # example
-    $ ./gen-pdfs.sh    deep-learning/slides/keras/Keras-1__Intro.md
+    $ ./gen-pdfs.sh    deep-learning/keras/Keras-1__Intro.md

-    # PDFs are generated in the same dir as md
+    # PDFs are generated in the same dir and name as md
 ```